-That’s troublesome, because water can ruin a car’s electronics, lubricants, and mechanical systems.
-And it can take months or years for the incipient corrosion to find its way to the car's vital electronics, such as the air-bag controllers.
-Tracking down and repairing those gremlins can be a time-consuming, costly process, and in the end you might never find or fix them all.
+Immersing a car in water can ruin electronics, lubricants, and mechanical systems, for it can take months or years for the incipient corrosion to find its way to the car's vital electronics such as air-bag controllers.